T. E. B. Clarke

-Thomas Ernest Bennett "Tibby" Clarke, OBE (7 June 1907 – 11 February 1989) was a film screenwriter who wrote several of the Ealing Studios comedies.
+Thomas Ernest Bennett "Tibby" Clarke (7 June 1907 – 11 February 1989) was an English film screenwriter who wrote several of the Ealing Studios comedies.

 Early life

 Clarke was born in Watford on 7 June 1907.
 His father, Ernest Clarke, had been raised in Hull, moving to South Africa in the late 19th century.
 He was enlisted to carry dispatches for the Jameson Raid though, avoiding imprisonment, managed to obtain a job working for a gold mining company.
 Ernest then married Madeline Gardiner, with whom he raised three children.
 Their eldest child was Dudley Clarke, who would later become a pioneer of military deception operations during the Second World War.
 A girl, Dollie, followed.

 The gold mining company Ernest had been working for then offered him an opportunity to move to their London office, enabling him to return to England with his young family.
 They sailed from South Africa, the first ship to leave the country following the end of the Boer War.
 Upon arriving in England, Ernest purchased a house in Watford, where Madeline gave birth to their third and final child, Thomas Ernest Bennett Clarke.

 Always known as "Tibby", Clarke attended Charterhouse School and Clare College, Cambridge, where he studied law for a year before departing after he was caught impersonating a proctor and booking students for being out after dark without a cap and gown.
 He then visited Australia, New Zealand, San Francisco, and Canada, returning to England to work as a journalist for, in succession, the Hardware Trade Journal, the weekly magazine Answers, and The Daily Sketch tabloid newspaper.
 After gaining temporary employment as a publicity officer for the W. S. Crawford Advertising Agency in the late 1920s, he came into contact with the film industry for the first time.